Anna Favetti

 Anna Favetti is a 1938 German romantic drama film directed by Erich Waschneck and starring Brigitte Horney, Mathias Wieman and Gina Falckenberg.
 The screenplay was written by Walter von Hollander, adapted from his own novel Licht im dunklen Haus.
-It was made at the Babelsberg Studios in Potsdam.
+The film was made at the Babelsberg Studios in Potsdam.
 Location filming took place in Italy and Switzerland.
-The film's sets were designed by the art director Gustav A. Knauer.
+Its sets were designed by the art director Gustav A. Knauer.